AndrewJBateman/angular-movie-database/README.md

 # :zap: Angular Movie Database

-* App using Angular 10, to create a movie database.
+* App using Angular 11 to create a movie database.
 The home screen displays a list of movie images.
 Each image redirects to a movie detail page with movie details listed using data-binding.
+* Tutorial code from [Paul Halliday](https://www.youtube.com/channel/UCYJ9O6X1oFt7YGXpfRwrcWg) see [:clap: Inspiration](#clap-inspiration) below.

 **\* Note: to open web links in a new window use: _ctrl+click on link_**